ntrpi/ArtGallery/README.md

   <h3 align="center">HTTP5204 Passion Project - Art Gallery</h3>

   <p align="center">
     For this project we were encouraged to create an app about something we have a personal interest in.
-I started painting about 10 months ago and I have found that I love it.
+I started painting in spring of 2020 and I have found that I love it.
 I created this app as a way to showcase my work, and eventually sell it.
 Both the app and painting are a work in progress.
     <br />
     <!-- <a href="https://github.com/ntrpi/ArtGallery"><strong>Explore the docs »</strong></a>
     <br /> -->